scikit-hep/scikit-hep.github.io/pages/developers/style.md

 imports, named values that are never used, mutable default arguments, and more.
 Unlike black and some other tools, flake8 does not correct problems, it just reports them.
 Some of the checks could have had automated fixes, sadly (which is why Black is nice).
-Here is a suggested `setup.cfg` to enable compatibility with Black (flake8 does not support pyproject.toml configuration, sadly):
+Here is a suggested `.flake8` or `setup.cfg` to enable compatibility with Black (flake8 does not support pyproject.toml configuration, sadly):

 ```ini
 [flake8]